islomar/poc-angularj/codeschool-shaping-up-with-angularjs/README.md

 ##Module app.js
 * 'store' is the name of the app.
 * the second parameter, [], is a list of dependencies for our module.

-ng-app: directive to say that that module should be run when the document loads.